Sports and Exercise Physicians

 She has previously served as:

-• Medical officer for Australian Commonwealth Games Team to Kuala Lumpur, Manchester, Melbourne and Delhi.
-She was Deputy Chief Medical Officer at Melbourne and Delhi.
+• Medical officer for Australian Commonwealth Games Kuala Lumpur, Manchester, Melbourne and Delhi.
+She was also Deputy Chief Medical Officer at the Melbourne and Delhi games.

-• Team physician Newtown Rugby League Club, Sydney Swans and Bulldogs
+• Team physician Newtown and Canterbury-Bankstown Rugby League and Sydney Swans.

-• Secretary of the Australasian College of Sports Medicine.
+• Secretary of the Australasian College of Sports and Exercise Medicine.

-• Senior Lecturer, University of Sydney, School of Exercise and Sport Science.
+• Senior Lecturer Sydney University, School of Exercise and Sport Science.

 • Fellow of the Faculty of Sport and Exercise Medicine (UK).